By John Corrigan

 It’s an easy way to see exactly which employee is attending an event and book a meeting directly with them.

-Run Some Facebook Ads Targeted Towards People Who Like the Event Page
+Run Facebook Ads Targeted Toward People who Like the Event Page

 People who like the event page are more likely to have either gone in year’s past or are attending this year.
 When setting up a Facebook ad for booking more meetings at the event, click “narrow audience” and enter the event name.
 This will narrow your reach to “all other targeting details + must like event page” so you’ll limit reach to only those interested in the event enough to express social signals.